kilian1322/tot-obst/README.md

     b. results.py: script for evaluation and analysis of log files

-2. in the scripts folder: short scripts to run the experiments
+2. in the scripts/obst folder: short scripts to run the experiments

-3. in src/tot/obst folder:
+3. in src/tot/data/obst folder:

     a. obst.json contains the data set used for the experiments